Picorims/wav2bar/README.md

 FFmpeg should be installed independently and not compiled in the application.

-#### ZIP
+### ZIP (Windows, Linux)
 Zip maker is available for all platforms, without any dependencies required.
-On Windows, it will produce an executable (.exe) to run the app from anywhere on a Windows machine, without any installation process.
+It will produce an executable to run the app from anywhere on your machine, without any installation process.
+Use this if you want a portable installation, that can for example be kept on an external storage device (like a USB stick).

 ### Windows specific